abhiTronix/vidgear/docs/help/stabilizer_faqs.md

 ## How much latency you would typically expect with Stabilizer Class?

-**Answer:** The stabilizer might be slower for High-Quality videos-frames, try reducing frames size before feeding them for reducing latency.
+**Answer:** The stabilizer will be Slower for High-Quality videos-frames.
+Try reducing frames size _(Use [`reducer()`](../../bonus/reference/helper/#reducer) method)_ before feeding them for reducing latency.
 Also, see [`smoothing_radius`](../../gears/stabilizer/params/#smoothing_radius) parameter of Stabilizer class that handles the quality of stabilization at the expense of latency and sudden panning.
-Larger its value, less will be panning, more will be latency and vice-versa.
+The larger its value, the less will be panning, more will be latency, and vice-versa.

 &nbsp;

 ## How to remove black borders in output video after stabilizing it?

 **Answer:** See [`crop_n_zoom`](../../gears/stabilizer/params/#crop_n_zoom) parameter of Stabilizer class, that enables the feature, where it crops and zooms frames(to original size) to reduce the black borders from stabilization being too noticeable _(similar to the feature available in Adobe AfterEffects)_.
 It works in conjunction with the [`border_size`](../../gears/stabilizer/params/#border_size) parameter, i.e. when this parameter is enabled border_size will be used for cropping border instead of making them.
-Its default value is False.
+Its default value is `False`.

 &nbsp;